 To access higher education courses students are advised to gain experience and demonstrate commitment to their chosen profession by volunteering.
 More importantly, it is an opportunity for aspiring medical professionals (usually those wishing to become doctors) to assess whether the profession is for them.

 The Volunteering Department introduced the student volunteer programme in 2006 in response to several expressions of interest from students wishing to pursue a career in medicine.
 The programme differs from work experience, which is a short-term, shadowing exercise, as it offers a long-term volunteering opportunity alongside carefully selected training sessions.

 The purpose of the student volunteer programme is to maximise the value received from volunteering by increasing students’ knowledge and awareness of patient needs, and to give students the opportunity to spend time in and gain experience of a clinical setting.

-For more information, including a detailed breakdown of the programme and how to apply, please contact our Volunteering Department on 01372 735079 or email firstname.lastname@example.org.
+The programme typically starts in January and July each year, but we welcome expressions of interest at any time.
+For more information, including a detailed breakdown of the programme and how to apply, please contact our Volunteering Department on 01372 735079 or email email@example.com.